-Following final heat treatment, all cylinders, except those selected for testing under Clause 10, shall be subjected to the following tests:
+Following final heat treatment, all cylinders except those selected for testing under Clause 10, shall be subjected to the following tests or examinations:

-- a hydraulic proof pressure test in accordance with 11.2.1 or a hydraulic volumetric expansion test in accordance with 11.2.
+- an ultrasonic examination as required in 8.4; - a hydraulic proof pressure test in accordance with 11.2.1 or a hydraulic volumetric expansion test in accordance with 11.2.
 Test method requirements are given in 11.2.
-Additional guidance for these test methods and equipment control (calibration and maintenance) can be found in ISO 6406.
+For these test methods and equipment control (calibration and maintenance), see ISO 6406.
 The purchaser and manufacturer shall agree on which of these alternatives shall be carried out; - a hardness test in accordance with 11.3; - a leak test in accordance with 11.4; - a water capacity check in accordance with 11.5.